Capturing Video Sources for Streaming

 - The number of cores is how many physical cores there are within a CPU (how many operations it can run simultaneously).

-The vast majority of games use four cores or less and many games these days still use just one or two cores.
+The vast majority of games use only a handful cores - and many games these days still use just one or two cores.
 Most games are much more dependent on frequency, or clock speed, since that impacts how many calculations each core can handle per second.
-Dedicated gaming systems, then, are usually best off with a quad-core CPU at the highest possible clock speed.
+Dedicated gaming systems, then, are usually best off with a CPU at the highest possible clock speed with a few cores (8 or more is plenty in most cases).

 Running additional software while gaming adds to the workload that the processor has to deal with, so folks who are recording or streaming gameplay with CPU based solutions like Open Broadcaster Software or XSplit may want additional cores to handle those tasks with less impact on game performance.
 Other gaming-related applications can also benefit from more cores, like video editing and rendering to post game clips to YouTube.

 When going to a higher core count processor, though, you don't want to sacrifice clock speed too much.
-Keeping at least a 3.0GHz base clock speed is ideal and some users might want to overclock their processor for even higher per-core speeds.
-That is an option that we provide but please note that overclocking brings with it increased heat and power consumption, as well as a higher chance of running into stability issues over time.
-It is not a great idea for mission-critical situations.
+Keeping at least a 3.0GHz base clock speed is ideal.
+Some users might want to overclock their processor for even higher per-core speeds, but we strongly recommend against that.
+It is a particularly bad idea for mission-critical situations and systems you depend on for income.

 Having a powerful video card is critical for game performance as it directly impacts the frame rate experienced when playing and the level of quality settings that can be used while maintaining a smooth experience.
 The level of video card needed depends heavily on a few factors: